-An oncology nurse is a specialized nurse who cares for patients with cancer.
-These nurses require advanced certifications and clinical experiences in oncology beyond what is offered by the typical high school nursing program.
-The field of healthcare that focuses on cancer is labeled with the term “oncology.”
-Oncology is the study and treatment of tumors, so oncologists are the doctors who work with cancer patients and cancer nurses are the nurses who work with cancer patients.
-Oncology nurses care for people of all ages who are diagnosed with cancer.
+An oncology nurse is a healthcare professional who specializes in providing care to patients with cancer.
+These nurses require advanced certifications and clinical experiences beyond what is offered by the typical high school nursing program.
+The field of medicine that focuses on cancer is labeled with the term “oncology”, and oncologists are the doctors who work with cancer patients while cancer nurses are the nurses who work with them.
+Oncology nurses care for people of all ages who have been diagnosed with cancer.

 The oncology nurse has the opportunity to grow both professionally and personally, forming deep and trusting relationships with patients and their families over time.